Hiking at McConnells Mill State Park

 0.5-mile, easiest hiking

 This trail begins at the Hells Hollow parking lot and follows and twice crosses Hell Run on its way to a limekiln and Hells Hollow Falls.
 Although the main trail is smooth and level, the section by the waterfall can be slippery.

-Kildoo trail is south of the Old Mill and begins at either end of the covered bridge.
-This trail is a delightful walk along Slippery Rock Creek.
-The first 400 yards of the trail on the east bank of the creek is paved for the self-guiding interpretive/nature trail.
+Kildoo Trail is south of the Old Mill and begins at either end of the covered bridge.
+On the eastern bank of the creek the trail begins with a 400-yard paved section which leads to rocky terrain on the remaining section to Eckert Bridge.

-The trail continues on rocky terrain to Eckert Bridge where hikers cross Slippery Rock Creek and hike up the west side of the creek to the covered bridge.
+Hikers then cross Slippery Rock Creek and continue on the west bank upstream to the covered bridge.
 The western section of the trail has blue blazes and is part of the North Country National Scenic Trail.